lpetit/import_from_Manon/docs/source/index.rst

 Welcome to the High-frequency MRI database documentation
 =========================================================

-TractoFlow pipeline is developed by the Sherbrooke Connectivity Imaging Lab (`SCIL`_) in order to process diffusion MRI dataset from the raw data to the tractography.
+The high-frequency MRI database is a repeated-measure study that collects multiple microstructural MRI data with a high number of MRI acquisitions over a short period of time in healthy subjects.
+This dataset was designed to optimize a relevant assessment of the consistency of different brain MRI measurements.

-The pipeline is based on Nextflow and Singularity.
-The goal with this pipeline is to be fast and reproducible.
+The tools described and used are developed by the Sherbrooke Connectivity Imaging Lab (`SCIL`_).

 .. _SCIL: http://scil.usherbrooke.ca/en/